mariusbiteau/Groceries-Nutriscore-Prediction/README.md

 (https://world.openfoodfacts.org/data).

 #### Data Description
-This dataset have each country as a data point (227 countries in total), and for each, we have 20 columns, each column represents a different aspect or measure of the specific country.

-The dataset have each product as a data point (1443749 products in total), and for each, we have 181 columns which are separated in five sections :
+Thi dataset have each product as a data point (1443749 products in total), and for each, we have 181 columns which are separated in five sections :

 - General information on the product datasheet: name, date of modification, etc.
 - A set of tags: product category, location, origin, etc.